redroselinux/.github/profile/README.md

   🏗️ Roadmap
 </summary>

-- 🏗️ Ostre - the custom Linux shell for Redrose
-  - [ ] never require shift
-  - [ ] syntax like: .p instead of |
 -  🏗️ i4 - a DE on top of i3
     - [ ] settings app
       - [x] modifier set